Anamika0601/swift-evolution/proposals/Star_Rating.md

 }

 ```
-### Implementation of Rating View
+### Implementation of Rater
-The body of the Rating View is HStack with label and maximum stars or any other image provided by user.
+The body of the Rater is HStack with label and maximum stars or any other image provided by user.
 The way we show the image of each rating is:

 * If the rating tapped by user is less than or equal to the current rating, then return the selected image.
 * If the rating tapped by user is greater than the current rating, return the unselected image if it was set, otherwise return the selected Image.